paulabrams/wandyr/markdown/rules/Wåndyr, an Adventure Game v0.6.md

 Casting a spell requires a Spellbook and at least one free hand.
 The caster must say the magic power words loudly and precisely.

 Casting a spell costs Hearts equal to the Spell Level.
-A *Magic Component* reduces the cost by 1 Heart per item slot consumed, but only one component can be used per Turn.
+Consuming a *Magic Component* reduces the cost by 1 Heart per item slot.
 Magic components can be found in strange magical places.

 ### ![][image9]